FQX-AG/encode-solana-hackathon/README.md

 This program is given an oracle (in our case our dummy oracle) and an initial fixing price during initialization.
 It also expects a **Payment account** which should be updated at the maturity date.

+We can then "crank" the BRC price authority to set the final fixing price and final principal of the structured product, at the payment given during initialization.

+We are able to do this in the same transaction as pulling the issuer's repayment from the treasury wallet, and distribute the final principal to the investor.

+## Treasury Wallet
+This program is used to deposit funds into a treasury wallet, which exposes a "Withdraw" instruction, that can be called by addresses that have previously been authorized to do so.
+We authorize the **structured product pda** to do withdrawals from the treasury wallet in the same transaction where we initialize the structured product.

+## Dummy Oracle
+This program is used to simulate an oracle for the BRC price authority to get the price from.
+It's a simple program that can be initialized with a price and then continuously update the price by the update authority.